Policies for course work completed during the COVID-19 crisis

 Michigan Engineering’s transfer credit policy for winter 2020, spring/summer 2020, fall 2020, winter 2021, and spring/summer 2021 courses.

-In light of the COVID-19 pandemic, the following guidelines will apply for transfer courses taken during the Winter/Spring/Summer 2020 terms.
+In light of the COVID-19 pandemic, the following guidelines will apply for transfer courses taken during the winter 2020-summer 2021 terms.

-Please visit our COVID-19 Student Resources page for additional information regarding the pandemic.
+Please visit the U-M Health Response FAQ page for additional information regarding the pandemic.

-- Any "Pass" or "Satisfactory" grade that is noted on a transcript as representing a "C-" letter grade or higher will be transferred in and accepted.
+- For the winter 2020-summer 2021 terms, any "Pass" or "Satisfactory" grade that is noted on a transcript as representing a "C-" letter grade or higher will be transferred in and accepted.

 - All other Michigan Engineering Transfer Credit Guidelines will still apply.